 Round Two Stormwater Harvesting Partnering Fund

-In October 2020, City West Water launched round two of our Stormwater Harvesting Partnering Fund.
+In October 2020, we launched round two of our Stormwater Harvesting Partnering Fund.

 The Dempster Park Stormwater Harvesting Scheme in Sunshine North is the first project we are co-funding as part of round two of the fund.
 This project will save an additional 11 million litres of drinking water by capturing, treating and reusing stormwater to irrigate Dempster Park and surrounds.